KhronosGroup/glTF/extensions/README.md

 ### Naming

+> **NOTE:** For historical reasons, older extensions may not follow these naming guidelines.
+All future extensions should strive to do so.

-All extension names begin with a prefix followed by an underscore.
+1. Names MUST begin with a prefix, followed by an underscore.
 Prefixes are `KHR_` for [Khronos extensions](#khronos-extensions-2), `EXT_` for [Multi-vendor extensions](#multi-vendor-extensions), and others may be reserved for [Vendor extensions](#vendor-extensions-2).

-Following the prefix, names must use lowercase snake-case, e.g. `KHR_materials_unlit`.
-As a general recommendation, extensions should first consider names of the form: `<PREFIX>_<scope>_<feature>`, where "scope" is an existing glTF concept (mesh, texture, image, material) and "feature" describes the functionality being added within that scope.
-No recommendation is made regarding plural vs. singular (e.g. "materials" vs "material"), but names should strive for a balance of readability and consistency with official Khronos extensions.
-Use of `<scope>_<feature>` convention is recommended but not required.
+2. Names MUST use lowercase snake-case following the prefix, e.g. `KHR_materials_unlit`.
+3. Names SHOULD be structured as `<PREFIX>_<scope>_<feature>`, where *scope* is an existing glTF concept (e.g. mesh, texture, image) and *feature* describes the functionality being added within that scope.
+This structure is recommended, but not required.

-> **NOTE:** For historical reasons, older extensions may not follow these naming guidelines.
+4. Scope SHOULD be singular (e.g. mesh, texture), except where this would be inconsistent with an existing Khronos extension (e.g. materials, lights).

 ## Promoting Extensions